 D9.
 Identify Potential Research for Stormwater Abatement/Treatment Technologies

 Problem Statement: Industrial and municipal stormwater require treatment to remove PCB.
 Research is needed to identify cost effective stormwater abatement and treatment technologies.

+The Comprehensive Plan Future Control Action 6.2.4 consists of regular outreach to researchers/contractors in the field of wastewater treatment to stay abreast of potential new technologies for PCB removal.

 Partner Organizations: